 It should be just tight enough to feel snug and not slip around.
 If it feels too tight, go for the larger size.
 It's easy to snug up a hat with sizing tape.
 A h

-that is too tight will give you a headache.
+at that is too tight will give you a headache.

 Western hats keep their shape best when stored properly